TheOakStaff/PPaNM/Exam/README.txt

 algorithms are given the same initial matrix of size n and the time it takes to complete the operation is then measured.
-Generally results indicate that the two algorithms are evenly matched for small matrices n < 5, for larger matrices the GSL algorithm is noticeably faster at n = 400 the difference is one order of magnitude.
+Generally results indicate that the two algorithms are evenly matched for small matrices n < 5, for larger matrices the GSL algorithm is noticeably faster, at n = 400 the difference is one order of magnitude.

 I rate my algorithm a 8/10.